Skip to Content

 Receiver

-• If the message arrives on an outgoing connection (i.e. the remote peer is an answerer): relay ONLY to incoming connections (callers being served).
+• If the message arrives on an outgoing connection (i.e., the remote peer is an answerer): relay only to incoming connections (callers being served by the receiver).

-A relayed message must never be sent back to the connection from which it was received.
+Note that the relayed message MUST NOT be sent back to the connection from which it was received.

 CHAT_TEXT_PERSONAL (5)